JellePiepenbrock/JellePiepenbrock.github.io/work.md

 I'm a researcher at Eindhoven University of Technology on the AI for Software Engineering project.
 The work focuses on the automation of software migration.

 I did my PhD on machine learning and automated theorem proving.
 On the machine learning side, my work involves graph neural networks (GNNs) and transformer-based language models.
-I integrated these techniques with various formal mathematics systems, such as first-order logic provers (eg. iProver and E), SMT solvers (cvc5) and interactive theorem proving systems (Coq).
+I integrated these techniques with various formal mathematics systems, such as first-order logic provers (eg. iProver and E), SMT solvers (cvc5) and interactive theorem proving systems (Rocq).
 I've also used GNNs for program repair (repairing C code mistakes).

 My PhD position was in the Data Science group at the ICIS institute at Radboud University Nijmegen.
 I was also connected as a researcher to the Automated Reasoning department of the Czech Institute for Informatics, Robotics and Cybernetics (CIIRC) at the Technical University of Prague (where I spent 2 years).
 During my PhD I supervised MSc students on their thesis projects.